 If You Need More Time, Stop Using Wait A Moment

 We are constantly abusing and even wrongly using the phrase “Wait A Moment” when we mean that the person we are saying it to is required to wait for a much longer time.
-Even if it was said in a polite and courteous manner.
+Even if it was said politely and courteously.

 How long does a moment exactly mean?
-It means approximately 1 second or a very short span of time.
+It means approximately 1 second or a very short time.

 “Give me a second.”